 Courses in the BSW Program are offered in different formats: traditional on campus courses, online courses, and partially online (referred to as "hybrid") courses which use a combination of live face-to-face instruction and online components.

 To determine the format of the course you are selecting, you will look at the section prefix.
 Course sections that begin with NS (e.g., SOCW 340.NS1) are synchronous online, which means they meet using Zoom or other technology.
 Course sections that begin with NO (e.g., SOCW 341.NO1) are asynchronous online and do not meet at a set time.
 Hybrid courses are defined with the NC prefix (e.g., SOCW 344.NC1) and meet in-person on campus for less than 50% of the time.
+These courses have additional online fees set by the university.

 Online and hybrid courses may require additional skills, such as using Zoom and other technologies.
 Individual professors will provide this information, as needed for their courses.
+The Bursar's Office has an explanation of all course fees here: Course Fees